 Campylobacter is found in the intestines of many wild and domestic animals.
-The bacteria are passed in their feces, which can lead to infection in humans via contaminated food, meats (especially chicken), water taken from contaminated sources (streams or rivers near where animals graze), and milk products that haven't been pasteurized.
+The bacteria are passed in their feces (poop), which can lead to infection in humans via contaminated food, meats (especially chicken), water taken from contaminated sources (streams or rivers near where animals graze), and milk products that haven't been pasteurized.

 Once inside the human digestive system, Campylobacter infects and attacks the lining of both the small and large intestines.
 The bacteria also can affect other parts of the body.
-In some cases — particularly in very young patients and those with chronic illnesses or a weak immune system — the bacteria can get into the bloodstream (called bacteremia).
+In some cases — particularly in very young kids and those with chronic illnesses or a weak immune system — the bacteria can get into the bloodstream (called bacteremia).

 In rare cases, campylobacteriosis can lead to Guillain-Barré syndrome, a rare autoimmune disorder.

 Symptoms usually appear 1 to 7 days after ingestion of the bacteria.
 The main symptoms of Campylobacter infection are fever, abdominal cramps, and mild to severe diarrhea.
 Diarrhea can lead to dehydration, which should be closely monitored.
-Signs of dehydration include: thirst, irritability, restlessness, lethargy, sunken eyes, dry mouth and tongue, dry skin, fewer trips to the bathroom to urinate (pee), and (in infants) a dry diaper for several hours.
+Signs of dehydration include thirst, irritability, restlessness, lethargy, sunken eyes, dry mouth and tongue, dry skin, fewer trips to the bathroom to urinate (pee), and (in infants) a dry diaper for several hours.

 As you care for a family member who has diarrhea, remember to wash your hands before touching other people in your household and before handling foods.
 Clean and disinfect toilets after they're used by the person with diarrhea.
-Also, if a pet dog or cat has diarrhea, wash your hands frequently and check with your veterinarian about treatment.
+Also, if a pet dog or cat has diarrhea, wash your hands often and check with your veterinarian about treatment.

 Your doctor may send a stool sample to the lab to be tested for Campylobacter bacteria.
-Other lab tests may also be needed, especially if your child has blood in the stool.
+Other lab tests also might be needed, especially if your child has blood in the stool.
 If your doctor suspects an infection in the bloodstream (bacteremia), a blood culture might be ordered.

 After seeing a doctor, most kids with Campylobacter infections are treated at home, especially if they show no signs of being seriously dehydrated.
-They should drink plenty of fluids as long as the diarrhea lasts and be monitored for signs of dehydration.
+They should drink plenty of fluids as long as the diarrhea lasts and be watched for signs of dehydration.